 - Does his speech and eloquence reflect the motivation essay of the application?

-Léonard de Vinci Business School (EMLV) offers several degrees with specializations in accounting, digital business, marketing, finance, and human resources.
+Léonard de Vinci Business School (EMLV) offers several degrees with specialisations in accounting, digital business, marketing, finance, and human resources.

 The EMLV programmes have been designed to help students reach their highest potential as future leaders.

 EMLV provides state of the art programmes in business with an emphasis on diversity and entrepreneurship.
 Students are exposed to real life business scenarios which equip them with core professional skills.
 In addition, the numerous study-abroad opportunities provide a strong international aspect.
 The range of internships opens up many career options for the future.
 Faculty and staff consist of both international research professors and business professionals.

 Researching a business school?
 Read the 10 reasons to choose EMLV as your top business school in Paris, France.